 Despite these two defenses ranking highly in points allowed per game (Houston is 25th, Auburn is 33rd), I think this game will go over.

 On offense, the teams average a combined 66 points per game.

 Where I think Houston has an opportunity to score a lot of points is in their passing game.
 Auburn is 92nd in passing yards allowed (242.7 per game), while Houston’s passing offense is 24th in the country (270.7).

 If Houston can expose that matchup, I believe that they can put up 30 points or more.
 So I’m expecting Houston to win this game 30-24.

 What do you think will happen in the Birmingham Bowl?
 Do you think Houston will win and go over, or will Auburn keep the score low and pull out a victory?

 You can place your bets on this game and all of this season’s bowl action with the best online sportsbook, BetMGM.
-Create your account today for a risk-free initial $1,000 bet.
+Create your account today for an initial First Bet Offer worth $1,000.